Azure-Samples/aks-store-demo/src/makeline-service/README.md

 go run .
 ```

-Run the following command to pull orders from the RabbitMQ and dump into Redis
+Run the following command to pull orders from the RabbitMQ and dump into MongoDB

 ```bash
 curl http://localhost:3001/fetch